HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 ### 5. Methods of Parameter Tuning
 * Grid Search with Cross Validation
-* Random Search with Cross Validation
+* Randomized Search with Cross Validation

 Advantages and disadvantages (Comparison) among the methods listing above.